 The Berkshire Record Office (BRO) hold most local history records and family history records for historic Berkshire (including some records of parts that are now in Oxfordshire).
 Email: email@example.com.
 Note that you will require a County Archive Research Network (CARN) reader's ticket to consult any of their records (more about visiting...).
 The methods available to search different parts of their holdings are:

-Royal Borough of Windsor and Maidenhead (RBWM ) Libraries have local studies libraries at Maidenhead Library (recently refurbished); Windsor and Ascot Libraries which cover each of their local areas.
+Royal Borough of Windsor and Maidenhead (RBWM ) Libraries have local and family history services at Maidenhead, Windsor and Ascot Libraries which cover each of their local areas.
 This list summarises their local studies holdings.
 As well as the borough-wide catalogue which is useful for local studies queries about items stocked.
 The above libraries also each maintain their own substantial databases of local information.
 The libraries offer a research service, for which there can be a charge.

 Archives are held

 in the Round Tower at Windsor Castle and holds documents that relate to

 the Royal Family, the Monarchy and household staff for a period of over